As a smart product manager or developer, you should cherish a chance to delve deep into the user feedback.

 10. Should this feature be above (on top)?

 The users might want access to a feature to be quicker, even if it is not the most popular function.
-Compare your answers to this question and design your menus and UX according to the user input.
+Compare your answers to this question and design your user experience and menus according to the user input.

 Keep your app-store ratings high with user feedback

 App-store ratings are tricky.
 For starters, they are not entirely reliable as a review platform as people rate apps for non-obvious reasons.
 Negative experiences with an app tend to attract more ratings than positive ones.
 On the other hand, positive ratings are often not very objective.

 Nonetheless, ratings play an essential part in the decision-making process for a potential user.
 To encourage your users to give positive reviews, and to protect your ratings from negative feedback, we advise you to use the following set of questions in the order specified below.
 Start from the first one:

 If you released your app recently and you don’t have an estimation on how well it will be rated, run this survey and target users who have spent at least a couple of hours in your app.

 The answers can give you a general idea about the app store rating you can expect from users.
 In order to keep your ratings protected, wait for some more time and survey the user with the question below: